AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/scan-and-ocr.md

 ---
 # Scan & OCR

-Convert scans or images of documents into searchable, editable PDF files, and adjust the quality of the resulting file in Acrobat DC.
+Convert scans or images of documents into searchable, editable PDF files, and adjust the quality of the resulting file.

 >[!TIP]
 >
 >To OCR multiple PDF files, try using the [Action Wizard](../advanced-tasks/action.md).

-1. Select **[!UICONTROL Scan & OCR]** from the [!UICONTROL Tools] center.
+1. Select **[!UICONTROL Scan & OCR]** from the [!UICONTROL Tools] center or right-hand pane.

     ![Scan Step 1](../assets/Scan_1.png)